-NOTE 2: Only native EPS NAS security context is stored in the EMM parameters file on the USIM or in non-volatile ME memory.
+NOTE 2: Only native EPS NAS security context is stored in the EMM parameters file on the USIM when USIM authentication is used, or in non-volatile ME memory.
 A mapped EPS NAS security context is never stored in these two places.

 6.5 Handling of NAS COUNTs